cartesi/docs/cartesi-rollups/challenges/overview.md

 tags: [build, quickstart, developer, dapps]
 ---

-Cartesi Rollups are an innovative and dynamic product that constantly evolves to meet the needs of our users.
-As we strive for excellence, we recognize that there may be ongoing challenges that need to be addressed.
-On this page, you'll find a comprehensive list of these challenges, along with the strategies and solutions we're working on to overcome them.
+Cartesi Rollups are a constantly evolving solution, shaped by the collaborative efforts of our contributors and community.
+As we continuously work together to build something amazing, we acknowledge the ongoing challenges that need attention.
+On this page, you’ll discover a compilation of these challenges, along with the strategies and solutions that we are developing to address them.

 - [Transaction scalability](#transaction-scalability)
 - [Disputes](#disputes)